Date: 14th–16th century

 Dimensions: L. 34 7/8 in.
 (88.6 cm); L. of blade 29 1/2 in.
 (74.9 cm); W. 3 7/8 in.
 (9.8 cm); Wt.
 2 lb.
 2.5 oz.
 (978.1 g)

 Credit Line: Purchase, Rogers Fund and Fletcher Fund, by exchange, 1995

-This is one of the best of a small group of rare early swords from Tibet.
-Its hilt, including the grip, is made entirely of iron that has been embossed, chiseled, and damascened in gold and silver.
-The grip is decorated with a netlike pattern, chiseled in low relief to simulate cord or wire binding.
-The guard, just below the grip, takes the form of a stylized mask, with abstract features including of a pair of eyes and a leonine nose set amid open scrollwork on a black ground.
-The bottom edge of the guard has a border of silver-damascened teeth and fangs.
-The straight, doubled-edged blade is a flattened diamond shape in cross-section, a form more often seen on Chinese swords but also found in Tibet.
+This is one of the best examples from a small group of rare early swords from Tibet.
+The hilt of this sword, including its grip, is made entirely of iron that has been embossed, chiseled, and then damascened in gold and silver.
+The guard, just below the grip, is in the form of a stylized mask with teeth and fangs, representing a protective deity or guardian figure.
+Straight double-edged blades of this type are seen more often on Chinese swords, but they were also used in Tibet.